You've Seen 100 Species. How Many Exist?

 Need lower bound on support size Chao1 or iChao1

-When sample coverage $\hat{C} < 0.8$ (i.e., $\phi_1/n > 0.2$ ), plug-in and Miller-Madow should be treated with caution.
-At very small $n$ , Pitman-Yor produces a less biased estimate -- but as the convergence plot shows, it can overshoot at larger sample sizes.
+When sample coverage C^<0.8\hat{C} < 0.8 (i.e., ϕ1/n>0.2\phi_1/n > 0.2), plug-in and Miller-Madow should be treated with caution.
+At very small nn, Pitman-Yor produces a less biased estimate, but as the convergence plot shows, it can overshoot at larger sample sizes.
 No single estimator dominates across all regimes.
 The safest strategy: report multiple estimates and the VV bounds, letting the spread quantify your uncertainty.

-Forensic DNA and the rare-type match.
-When a suspect's DNA profile matches a crime scene sample but has never appeared in the reference database, what is the probability an innocent person has this profile?
-Classical frequency estimation gives zero -- absurd.
-This is the missing mass problem.
-Favaro and Naulet (2023) frame it as a Good-Turing problem and prove optimal bounds.(12)
+Two applications make the stakes concrete.
+In forensic DNA, when a suspect’s DNA profile matches a crime scene sample but has never appeared in the reference database, classical frequency estimation gives a match probability of zero.
+Absurd.
+This is the missing mass problem directly: “what is the probability of a type we haven’t seen?”
+Favaro and Naulet (2023) frame it as a Good-Turing problem and prove optimal bounds.12

-Software fuzzing.
-Böhme (2018) mapped fuzzing directly onto the unseen species framework: execution paths are species, fuzzer runs are samples.
-Good-Turing estimates how many undiscovered paths remain and the residual risk that a vulnerability lurks in uncovered code.(14)
+In software fuzzing, Böhme (2018) mapped the framework onto security testing: execution paths are species, fuzzer runs are samples.
+Good-Turing estimates how many undiscovered paths remain: the residual risk that a vulnerability lurks in uncovered code.14 When your estimators disagree on how many paths remain, you haven’t fuzzed enough.

-Distinct counting at scale.
-HyperLogLog (Flajolet et al., 2007) estimates the number of distinct elements in a data stream -- the same "how many species?" question, solved with hash-based sketches instead of fingerprints.The connection goes deeper than analogy.
+At the other end of the scale, HyperLogLog (Flajolet et al., 2007) estimates the number of distinct elements in a data stream – the same “how many species?” question, solved with hash-based sketches instead of fingerprints.The connection goes deeper than analogy.
 Cohen (2016) extended HyperLogLog to estimate the full frequency-of-frequencies structure, explicitly bridging the database and ecological traditions.
-It's deployed in Redis, PostgreSQL, Spark, and Google's infrastructure.
-The question Fisher and Good posed for butterfly species in the 1940s is now answered billions of times per day in production databases.(15)
+It’s deployed in Redis, Spark, Google’s infrastructure, and PostgreSQL via an extension.
+The question Fisher and Good posed for butterfly species in the 1940s is now answered billions of times per day in production databases.15

-The German tank problem.
-Allied statisticians estimated German tank production from captured serial numbers.
-The MVUE $\hat{N} = m + m/k - 1$ (where $m$ is the max serial, $k$ is sample size) gave estimates within 1% of actual production.
-This is the uniform-distribution special case: the fingerprint framework generalizes it to arbitrary abundance distributions.
+Even the German tank problem fits: Allied statisticians estimated German tank production from captured serial numbers.
+The MVUE N^=m+m/k1\hat{N} = m + m/k - 1 (where mm is the max serial, kk is sample size) gave estimates within 1% of actual production.
+This is the uniform-distribution special case.
+The underlying question is the same – estimating a population from a sample – though the mathematical tools differ.

 [1] Acharya, Das, Orlitsky, Suresh, “A unified maximum likelihood approach for estimating symmetric properties of discrete distributions,” ICML 2017.